C-Crenshaw/Project3_DS4002/SRC/README.md

 # Source Code Folder for Project 3

 Updated verisons of the source code are included in this file.
 Python file and Jupyter Notebook file types of "P3_Source_Code" are included.
+The Jupyter Notebook contains a link to the original Google Colaboratory file.

 Within the files, the structure of the code is largely oriented around four sections: Data Cleaning, Data Visualization, Machine Learning, and Future Analysis.
 Users should follow each section carefully to reproduce the desired outputs.
 This ReadMe includes a supplemental documentation to the main repository and gives a detailed account of each section's code, specifically with respect to the imports necessary for each section.